-At the same time as HDRR creates more contrast and detail in a scene, it reduces or eliminates clipping and compression.
+At the same time that HDRR creates more contrast and detail in a scene, it reduces or eliminates clipping and compression.
 Because of this, developers and CAD experts can use HDRR to achieve more highly saturated colors.
 According to NVIDIA, HDRR has the potential to expand the color gamut by a factor of two.
 This amounts to about 75 percent of the visible color spectrum.
-Colors in HDR will look more vibrant – fire effects, in particular, look fantastic – and images will increase in vibrance overall.
+Colors in HDR will look more vibrant—fire effects, in particular, look fantastic—and images will increase in vibrance overall.

 Cad Crowd’s CAD experts create dazzling HDR renderings using state-of-the-art 3D rendering technology.
 Tell us about your project.
-We'll review it and provide you with a completely free quote for the cost of the services you need, and we'll connect you with one of our top-tier freelance CAD designers.
+We'll review it and provide you with a completely free quote for the cost of the services you need, and we'll connect you with one of our top-tier HDR rendering firms.
 Our designers are available for both long-term and short-term work.
 Get a free estimate for your project now!

 Today’s high-end cameras can shoot in HDR.
-To do this, they ‘bracket’ a scene, taking multiple exposures to capture all the details in the dark and light areas of the image.
+To do this, they bracket a scene, taking multiple exposures to capture all the details in the dark and light areas of the image.
 Then, post-processing software combines multiple exposures into one picture.
-The results can be quite stunning: balanced, hyperreal imagery that better represents how the human eye would see.
+The results can be quite stunning: Balanced, hyper-real imagery that more accurately represents what the human eye would see.
 On HDR TVs and visual displays, the panels achieve something similar by offering a much wider color gamut compared to standard RGB TVs or monitors.

 In other words, if you think of a display as a light source, nits measure how much light the screen sends to your eyes.
 A typical TV may output 100 to 200 nits while an HDR-compatible TV will output up to 2,000 nits.
 The central purpose of higher luminance is to support a growing variety of HDR content, but an HDR display can contribute an overall enhanced effect to standard content as well.

-Like nits, lumens (or ANSI lumens — ANSI stands for America National Standards Institute) describe light output, but for video projectors.
-An ANSI lumen equals the amount of light that reflects off of a one-square-meter area one meter away from a one-candela light source – an image projected on a screen.
+Like nits, lumens (or ANSI lumens—ANSI stands for American National Standards Institute) describe light output, but for video projectors.
+An ANSI lumen equals the amount of light that reflects off of a one-square-meter area one meter away from a one-candela light source.
 Most home theater projectors output between 1,500 to 2,500 ANSI lumens.
 Commercial video projectors can output 3,000 or more ANSI lumens.
 When comparing nits to lumens, one nit equals approximately 3.426 ANSI lumens.

 No, HDR and 4K are separate technologies.
 The term 4K comes from a 4096 x 2160-pixel or 1.9:1 aspect ratio standard in the film industry.
 Most home monitors and TVs use a 16:9 ratio, so the resolution for home use is 3840 x 2160 pixels.
-This is also referred to as Ultra HD.
-UHD 4K panels have more than eight million pixels – four times the pixel density of a standard 1080p panel.
+This is also referred to as Ultra High Definition (Ultra HD, or UHD).
+UHD 4K panels have more than eight million pixels—four times the pixel density of a standard 1080p panel.
 By 2020, most US homes are expected to have a 4K-capable UHD TV.